 “I am slowing down or stopping.”

 When you’re driving on the highway for a long time, you experience something called velocitization.
 This means that your ability to recognize changes in speed goes down.
 If you are suddenly faced with a road hazard that requires you to judge a change in speed, it can become a dangerous situation very quickly.

 Drivers are often unaware of how quickly they are catching up to a slow vehicle until they are very close.
 This is why a warning is helpful in preventing crashes when you are slowing down or stopping.

-This is where your brake lights come in handy.
+This is where your brake lights come in handy for a truck driving signal.
 If you come across a situation where you are slowing down or stopping, lightly tap your brake pedal to flash your brake lights as a warning to drivers behind you.

 “There is danger ahead,” Or “I am stopping very quickly.”

 From oncoming traffic, you may see more than two consecutive flashes indicating you should proceed with caution.
 If you find yourself coming to an abrupt stop, put on your flashing hazards since this signal gets the message across very quickly and clearly.

 In poor weather conditions such as rain or snow, or poor lighting such as at dawn or dusk, make it as easy as possible for others to see you.
 Turn on your lights.
 Make sure to use the headlights, not just the clearance lights in this truck drivers signal.